Collection & Home Delivery

 The Met office will release national weather warnings but local radio and online route planners can indicate any blockages or obstacles to consider before setting out.
 Minimise the likelihood of a breakdown by checking the condition of your vehicle in advance.

-If you are not in a position to do this yourself, Mercedes-Benz South West offer a Winter Health Check which will fully prepare your vehicle for a temperature drop and worse driving conditions.
+If you are not in a position to do this yourself, Mercedes-Benz South West offer a Seasonal Health Check which will fully prepare your vehicle for a temperature drop and worse driving conditions.
 Regularly check your tyres to ensure they are in good condition, are suitably inflated and have the appropriate tread depth.
 Also, ensure you always have antifreeze in your windscreen washer fluid.

 Defrost your car thoroughly